jtushman/heroku_mongo_watcher/README.md

 and other errors).
 You can can configure the `error_messages` array in your .watcher file to define which String we should report on.

-In concert with that is the `display_errors` configuration.
+In concert with that is the `print_errors` configuration.
 If set to true it will aggregate and display the errors found (see output above), set to false it will just put the total in the summary row